-Using FastAPI our implementation of the \gls{API} component is capable of serving the endpoints defined in Section \ref{sec_design_concept_api_design}.
+Using FastAPI, our implementation of the \gls{API} component is capable of serving the endpoints defined in Section \ref{sec_design_concept_api_design}.
 It is fully functional, apart from the definition of the data models, i.e. the input data for \texttt{POST /request/} and \texttt{POST /fit-parameters/} as well as the corresponding \texttt{GET /result/} \gls{API} methods, which need to be defined by the service provider.
-It is worth noting, that the definition of the data models is simple and fast to implement, in order to fulfill \reqref{NFR06}.
-An example is provided in Appendix \ref{appendix_data_model_example}.
-Furthermore, our implementation of the \gls{API} component puts the communication concept defined in Section \ref{sec_design_concept_service_components} into action, i.e. it transposes the \gls{HTTP} calls of the users into interactions with the message broker using the Celery framework introduced above, but only after the corresponding \gls{JWT} of the call has been verified and checked.
+It is worth noting that the definition of the data models is simple and fast to implement in order to fulfill \reqref{NFR06}.
+A practical example and additional details are provided in Section \ref{sec_evaluation_data_model}.
+Furthermore, our implementation of the \gls{API} component puts the communication concept defined in Section \ref{sec_design_concept_service_components} into action, i.e. it transposes the \gls{HTTP} calls of the clients into interactions with the message broker using the Celery framework introduced above, but only after the corresponding \gls{JWT} of the call has been verified and checked.
 We utilize the PyJWT\footnote{\href{https://pyjwt.readthedocs.io/en/stable/}{https://pyjwt.readthedocs.io/en/stable/}} package for the latter.
-Finally, it is worth mentioning that our implementation solely utilizes the \gls{JSON} data format for all data exchange, as the latter is interpretable for humans and machines alike, and further more considered to be the best choice for \gls{REST} \glspl{API} \cite{hunter_irresistible_2017}.
+Finally, it is worth mentioning that our implementation solely utilizes the \gls{JSON} data format for all data exchange, as the latter is interpretable for humans and machines alike and furthermore considered to be the best choice for \gls{REST} \glspl{API} \cite{hunter_irresistible_2017}.